 How long should weekly cleaning take in a minimalist home?

-Do I need a different cleaning routine if I have kids or pets?
+Will I need to have a different cleaning schedule if I have kids or pets?

-Yes — add quick daily touch-ups for high-traffic areas and more frequent vacuuming for pet hair.
+Certainly!
+Here is a rephrased version of the given sentence: Sure, do quick daily touch-ups for high-traffic areas and vacuum more often for pet hair.

-Minimize fabric-heavy décor, vacuum weekly, and keep windows closed on high-pollen days.
+Reduce the use of decorative fabrics, vacuum once a week, and keep windows closed on high-pollen days.

 Can I combine decluttering and cleaning?